tom-doerr/llm_agent_evolution_2/spec.md

-please don't use rich progress bars or other progress indicators since they produce a lot of chars and fill up the context make it so i can specify a command that is used for evaluation as a string argument the agent output is sent as std input to the command and the command returns a score/reward on the last line which is used for the optimization
+please don't use rich progress bars or other progress indicators since they produce a lot of chars and fill up the context make it so i can specify a command that is used for evaluation as a string argument the agent output is sent as std input to the command and the command returns a score/reward on the last line which is used for the optimization the agent can be saved using --save, with an optional filename the agent is saved as a toml file the agent can be loaded with --load, optionally with a toml file as an argument it's possible to pipe stdin to the agent which is then input to the agent keep the cli interface small keep modules small in general

 as a task i want to optimize this hidden goal for testing: reward increases for every a for the first 23 characters and decreases for every character after 23 characters. limit token output to 40 for the dspy lm don't do reward shaping